-What is Rheumatoid Arthritis?
+What is rheumatoid arthritis?

 It occurs when the body’s immune system attacks its own tissues, causing inflammation.
 It primarily affects small joints in the hands and feet, but left unchecked can spread to organs such as the eyes and lungs.

-Symptoms of Rheumatoid Arthritis
+Symptoms of rheumatoid arthritis

-Causes and Risk Factors
+Causes and risk factors

 While scientists know how the disease functions, they have not yet determined why this activity occurs.
 In rheumatoid arthritis, the immune system attacks the membrane that lines joints, the synovium, which can undermine joint integrity.
 What causes the immune system to do this is unclear, but certain factors have been identified that may contribute to the disease.
 For one, a combination of genes may increase an individual’s likelihood of developing rheumatoid arthritis.
 Also, there seems to be a hormonal effect, as evidenced by the increased prevalence in women compared to men.
 Finally, physical or emotional trauma may trigger the onset of rheumatoid arthritis.
 Individuals can also help prevent contraction by maintaining good general health.